A Niche Within Niche: Rethinking Natural Perfumery at Paris Perfume Week

 A different, more concept-driven approach was visible in the newly launched brand Amniens.
 Their collection is built around the effect of scent on mood, with fragrances designed to support states such as focus, joy, energy, and calm—moving beyond traditional aromatherapeutic blends toward compositions that function more clearly as perfumes.

-What connects these conversations is not a single direction, but a shared movement toward a more conscious and perceptually driven approach to fragrance—where the focus shifts from what a perfume is to how it is experienced and what it evokes.
+What connects these conversations is not a single direction, but a shared shift toward a more conscious, perception-driven approach to fragrance.

 Stay connected with news and updates!